 2. Watermelon Infusion

-Watermelon and rosemary combine in this infusion to make a nutrient dense drink that packs a healthy punch while maintaining a nice sweetness.
+Watermelon and rosemary sprigs combine in this infusion to make a nutrient-dense drink that packs a healthy punch while maintaining a nice sweetness.
 Skip the rind on this one!

 Find the recipe from Lose Weight by Eating here.